luolingchun/flask-openapi3/docs/Tutorial/Operation.md

 ## tag

-You can also specify tag for apis, like this:
+You can also specify tag for apis like this:

 ```python hl_lines="3 6"
 from flask_openapi3 import Tag